Anyone else struggle with Seasonal Affective Disorder (SAD)? Or just nervous about the stress in holiday winter months?

-❤️I have seen this first hand working with women in my Emotional Wellness Program and with kids in my Speech Therapy practice.
-I’ve experienced it myself and why I am writing this blog to help with early prevention.
+I have seen this first hand working with my clients kids and adults why I am writing this blog to help with early prevention.

 What is Seasonal Affective Disorder?
 According to NIH